 The Company is a wholly-owned subsidiary of Waterfront Philippines, Incorporated (WPI or the Parent Company).
-WPI is 46%-owned by The Wellex Group, Inc. and is listed on the Philippine Stock Exchange.

 As at December 31, 2020, the Company has not yet started its commercial operations.

 The Company's registered office address is located at No. 1 Waterfront Drive, Off Salinas Drive, Barangay Lahug, Cebu City.